FREQUENTLY ASKED QUESTIONS

 Are there any scholarships available?

-The Academy now offers three scholarships: Paul C. Bell Non-Governmental Organization Scholarship; Minority Opportunity Scholarship and the R. David Paulison Exceptional Student Scholarship.
+The Academy now offers three scholarships: Paul C. Bell Non-Governmental Organization Scholarship; Major Phil May Excellence in Leadership Scholarship, and the R. David Paulison Exceptional Student Scholarship.
 Please visit here for more information and how to apply.

 Please visit here for information about scholarships through the University Graduate School.